mfornace/nupack-docs-dev/sources/index.md

 NUPACK algorithms operate over two fundamental ensembles:

-- **Complex ensemble:** the ensemble of all (unpseudoknotted connected) secondary structures for an arbitrary number of interacting RNA or DNA strands.
+- **Complex ensemble:** the ensemble of all (unpseudoknotted connected) secondary structures for an arbitrary number of interacting nucleic acid strands.
-- **Test tube ensemble:** the ensemble of a dilute solution containing an arbitrary number of RNA or DNA strand species (introduced at user-specified concentrations) interacting to form an arbitrary number of complex species.
+- **Test tube ensemble:** the ensemble of a dilute solution containing an arbitrary number of nucleic acid strand species (introduced at user-specified concentrations) interacting to form an arbitrary number of complex species.

 Furthermore, to enable reaction pathway engineering of dynamic hybridization cascades or large-scale structural engineering including pseudoknots, NUPACK generalizes sequence analysis and design to multi-complex and multi-tube ensembles [@Wolfe17].